 Students who place in developmental courses must take that course (or courses) in their first term of enrollment at the College.
-Students must meet with the developmental studies advisor before registering for classes for any term in which a developmental class is required.
 Students who place in developmental level courses may not enroll in more than 12 credit hours.

 Continuing Education Courses